mpadillaruiz/transit_test_react/README.md

 # `yarn install`
 # `cd to mapapp and yarn install`

-Then, in project directory run and both server/client will start:
+Then, in project directory run 'yarn start' and both server/client will start:

 # `yarn start`